 GeneCards Summary for F12 Gene

 F12 (Coagulation Factor XII (Hageman Factor)) is a Protein Coding gene.
-Diseases associated with F12 include factor xii deficiency and angioedema, hereditary, type iii.
-Among its related pathways are Hemostasis and Formation of Fibrin Clot (Clotting Cascade).
-GO annotations related to this gene include serine-type endopeptidase activity and serine-type aminopeptidase activity.
+Diseases associated with F12 include factor xii deficiency and congenital factor xii deficiency.
+Among its related pathways are Hemostasis and Collagen biosynthesis and modifying enzymes.
+GO annotations related to this gene include calcium ion binding and peptidase activity.
 An important paralog of this gene is PLAT.